ketrint/Linguacodus/README.md

-# Machine Learning Pipelines Synthesis with Large Language Models

-Paper official repository.

-Automatic transformation of Machine Learning (ML) task natural description into Python code through the textual instruction.
+This repository provides the official implementation for the **Machine Learning Pipelines Synthesis with Large Language Models**.
+It leverages large language models to automate the process of converting natural language descriptions of ML tasks into executable Python code.

 ## Features
 - **Instruction Generation**: Creates detailed instructions for machine learning task solution using provided data.